-Our research and development team, including engineers, consists of approximately eleven employees.
-We conduct research and development activities at our facilities located in Carlsbad, California and Irvington, New York.
-We are in the process of closing down the Irvington operation and consolidating the work performed there in our other facilities.
+Our research and development team, including engineers, consists of approximately five employees.
+We conduct research and development activities at our facility located in Carlsbad, California.
 Currently, our research and development efforts are focused on the application of our XTRAC system to the treatment of inflammatory skin disorders.
-In addition, we continue to refine and improve MelaFind's hardware and software applications.
-Several improvements are currently in development, mostly focused on cost reductions in order to enhance the market's receptivity to the system.